-The Major Swiping Mistakes You're Making On Dating Apps
+The Swiping Mistake You're Making On Dating Apps

 If you're single and in your twenties or thirties, there's a high probability that you use dating apps like Tinder to find potential partners, or even just to kill time while you wait for your dentist appointment.
 The swiping phenomenon is real, and is a serious form of entertainment: After all, what's more fun for Millennials than silently judging others using an app?